How To Build A Career Progression Framework For Employees

 ---|---|

-Schedule Check-Ins | At least quarterly, to identify any hurdles, improvements, and successes. |
+Schedule check-ins | At least quarterly, to identify any hurdles, improvements and successes. |

-Get Inspired | Try and find new ways to help employees progress (freeing up development budget, etc.) |
+Get inspired | Try and find new ways to help employees progress (freeing up development budget, etc.) |

-Develop Training Schedules | May include setting deadlines for courses, finding workshops to attend, or opening up time for mentorship meetings. |
+Develop training programmes | May include the need to conduct training needs analysis, setting deadlines for courses, finding workshops to attend or opening up time for mentorship meetings. |

-Onboarding & Progressing | Include frameworks in onboarding sessions, so new employees have visibility and transparency. |
+Onboarding and progressing | Include frameworks in onboarding sessions, so new employees have visibility and transparency. |

-Keep Frameworks Fluid | Be open to change and iterate as you go.
+Keep frameworks fluid | Be open to change and iterate as you go.
 There's no perfect way to do progression, you need to learn it along the way! |